Defined by the ABS as an 'always on' internet connection with an access speed equal to or greater than 256kbps.

-- Innovating businesses - businesses which introduced any type of innovation during the reference period.
+Innovating businesses -businesses that introduced any type of innovation during the reference period.

-- Innovation-active businesses - businesses which had undertaken any innovative activity during the reference period including: introduction of any type of innovation; and/or the development or introduction either still in progress or abandoned.
+Innovation-active businesses - businesses that had undertaken any innovative activity during the reference period including: introduction of any type of innovation; and/or the development or introduction either still in progress or abandoned.

 Status of innovation